yoon-zh/yoonzh.com/posts/arriving-to-china.md

 ### Delivery

-if you’re lazy (just like everyone else), [meituan美团](http://www.meituan.com/mobile/) and [eleme饿了么](https://www.ele.me/waimai) deliver to your door. just make sure to use wechat or alipay to pay. *i like meituan.*
+if you’re lazy (just like everyone else), [meituan美团](http://www.meituan.com/mobile/) and [eleme饿了么](https://www.ele.me/waimai) deliver to your door. just make sure to use wechat or alipay to pay. depending where you order, they may deliver to some lockers (外卖柜) instead, so keep an eye on where they are. *i like meituan.*

 ### Spicy food

-in chinese, "辣" (là) means spicy. write this word down. if you're not used to spicy food like an italian, beware - the "small spicy 微辣" options can be much stronger than expected. *sichuan food 川菜 is known for being spicy.* i wouldnt suggest it as your first dish unless you're korean.
+in chinese, "辣" (là) means spicy. write this word down. chinese food can vary a lot, but spicy food is relatively common. if you're not used to spicy food like an italian, beware - the "small spicy 微辣" options can be much stronger than expected. *sichuan food 川菜 is known for being spicy.* i wouldnt suggest it as your first dish unless you're korean.

 # 6. cultural quirks